arendst/Tasmota/libesp32/ESP8266Audio/README.md

 MIDI decoding comes from a highly ported [MIDITONES](https://github.com/LenShustek/miditones) combined with a massively memory-optimized [TinySoundFont](https://github.com/schellingb/TinySoundFont), see the respective source files for more information.

+Opus, OGG, and OpusFile are from [Xiph.org](https://xiph.org) with the Xiph license and patent described in src/{opusfile,libggg,libopus}/COPYING..  **NOTE** Opus decoding currently only works on the ESP32 due to the large memory requirements of opusfile.
+PRs to rewrite it to be less memory intensive would be much appreciated.

 ## Neat Things People Have Done With ESP8266Audio
 If you have a neat use for this library, [I'd love to hear about it](mailto:earlephilhower@yahoo.com)!